 This is especially true for challenger institutions and fintech start-ups, which have added fiercer competition to the retail banking market with customers looking for easier and effortless options for their banking.
 In the face of these fresh-faced fintechs, it’s essential that banks are doing all they can do to digitise their services and provide a truly competitive offer to challenger brands.

 So, what must banks bear in mind when looking to digitally transform their customer service?

 Webchat best practice

 Webchat may have been around for a while, but many banks struggle to make the most of the channel and use it in an intuitive and efficient way.
 With messenger, brands have an opportunity to engage with their customers in a much more meaningful way in order to steer them towards a resolution.
-It is vital that agents on messenger are sufficiently empowered to be able to resolve a customer’s problem quickly and efficiently.
+It is vital that associates on messenger are sufficiently empowered to be able to resolve a customer’s problem quickly and efficiently.
 In doing this, they should take care to demonstrate the same empathy and engagement that they would through voice channels or face to face.
-Customer experience must remain paramount – and agents should be careful that they do not let the relative informality of the channel distract them from this.
+Customer experience must remain paramount – and associates should be careful that they do not let the relative informality of the channel distract them from this.

 Providing an intuitive and personal connection with customers will also help build brand loyalty.
 And, by taking a leaf out of fintech banks Monzo and Plum’s book, even the use of emojis or text speak – where appropriate – can help show the personality behind your brand, and make customers feel as if their interaction is as familiar as a conversation with friends.